pietervdvn/MapComplete/README.md

 1. Install `npm`.
 2. Run `npm install` to install the dependencies
 3. Run `npm run start` to build and host a local testversion
+4. By default, the 'bookcases'-theme is loaded.
+In order to load another theme, use `layout=themename` or `userlayout=true#<layout configuration>`.
+Note that the custom URLs (e.g. `bookcases.html`, `aed.html`, ...) _don't_ exist on the development version.
+(These are automatically generated from a template on the server).

 To deploy:

 0. `rm -rf dist/` to remove the local build
+1. `ts-node createLayouts.ts` to generate the custom htmls, (such as `aed.html`, `bookcases.html`)
-1. `npm run build`
+2. `npm run build`
-2. copy the entire `dist` folder to where you host your website.
+3. copy the entire `dist` folder to where you host your website.
 Visiting `index.html` gives you the website

 ## Architecture